nvoynov/clean/README.md

 ## Installation

-It can be installed manually:
+Punch is an usual plain Ruby Gem with no trick inside so it can be installed in usual way, manually

     $ git clone https://github.com/nvoynov/clean.git
     $ cd clean